 Scam Alert at St. Anne’s

-Rev. Manoj Mathew Zacharia
+Manoj M. Zacharia

 Always check the email address before responding.
 If it is not from @stannes-annapolis.org, it isn’t from the church.